Skip to main content

 1. 1

-Complete 55 hours of MREC-approved pre-license education.
-Choose a Maine school approved by the Maine Real Estate Commission (MREC).
-Many schools offer self-paced online options.
+Finish 55 hours of MREC-approved pre-license education.
+Pick a school approved by the Maine Real Estate Commission; many offer self-paced online courses.

 2. 2

-Submit your license application to the MREC.
-This usually requires fingerprints, a background check, and the application fee.
+Apply through the MREC.
+Expect fingerprints, a background check, and the application fee.

 3. 3